antonin-leclercq/stm32_st7735_demo/README.md

 |PA10 / GPIO         | *RST / Reset           |
 |PA11 / GPIO         | BLK / Backlight        |

-For SPI in half-duplex communication, the reference manual recommands adding a 1k resistor between PA7 and SDA for safety.
+For SPI in half-duplex communication, the reference manual recommands adding a 1k resistor between PA7 and SDA for safety. <br>
+(*) = Active low pin

 ## Details
 The communication between the MCU and the display is done through hardware SPI. <br>